Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 ### Launch Jupyter Notebook on Delta
 >[!NOTE]
 >You will use Jupyter Notebook to run Tutorials bimolecule, GIP, and the analysis part of Tutorial WCM.
-The advantage of Jupyter Notebook is that you could navigate the folders and run the `.ipynb` files with an interface.
+The advantage of Jupyter Notebook is that you could navigate the folders and run the `.ipynb` files with an graphical interface.

 - **First**: Submit a job to a Delta GPU node.
     Here `srun` launches interactive job onto Delta, `partition` claims A100 GPU node, and for four hours `time`.
 A four digit number is randomly generated to specify the `port` for Jupyter Notebook.